ncatlab/nlab-content/pages/8/5/1/1/1158/content.md

 ## Definition

-### General

 In any context where these symbols make the evident sense, the Deligne complex of degree $(n+1)$ is the [[chain complex]] $\mathcal{O}^\times \stackrel{d log}{\to}\Omega^1 \stackrel{d}{\to} \Omega^2 \to \cdots \to \Omega^n$, and Deligne cohomology in degree $(n+1)$ is the [[abelian sheaf cohomology]] with [[coefficients]] in this complex.

 More generally one considers any [[discrete group]] $A$ and inclusion $A \hookrightarrow \mathcal{O}$ into the [[structure sheaf]], then the corresponding Deligne complex is $A \hookrightarrow \mathcal{O} \stackrel{d}{\to} \Omega^1 \to \cdots \to \Omega^n$.

-### In smooth differential geometry
- {#DefinitionInSmooth}

-For definiteness we consider here in detail the Deligne complex in the smooth differential geometric context.
-Most variants work directly analogously, but it may be useful to have a specific case in hand.
+For definiteness we consider here in detail the Deligne complex in the context of [[differential geometry]] modeled on [[smooth manifolds]].
+All variants work essentially directly analogously, but it may be useful to have a specific case in hand.

+### Preliminaries on sheaf cohomology
+ {#PreliminariesOnSheafCohomology}

+In order to be somewhat self-contained, this section reviews some elements of [[abelian sheaf cohomology]] specified to the context that we need.
+It also sets up some notation.
+The definition of the Deligne complex itself is [below](#TheDeligneComplex) in def. \ref{TheSmoothDeligneComplex}.

 +-- {: .num_defn #Smooth0Types}
 ###### Definition